 When Will I Get Back To Work?

 Returning to work vary from one individual to the other as recovery from surgery is not the same for all individual.
 You may be able to get back to work after one-week post-laparoscopic gastric sleeve if your job is not the high energy demanding type.
-However, it may take some people up to 3 weeks post-surgery to fully get back to work.
+However, it may take some people up to 3 weeks post-surgery to entirely get back to work.

 Typically recovery time will be between 2 to 6 weeks.
 With most people able to get back to work in 2 weeks.